 Julia Pfeiffer Burns State Park: SPECIAL EVENTS/FILMING

-Attention: The Waterfall Overlook, McWay Falls, the beach, and The Redwood Picnic Area are closed areas.
+Attention: The Waterfall Overlook, McWay Falls, the beach, and The Redwood Picnic Area are closed until further notice.
 We do not permit events or film shoots in closed areas.

 Special Event Permits

 The Big Sur Sector permits "elopements" at Julia Pfeiffer Burns State Park with an approved Special Event Permit.
 Events at this park are suitable for those wishing to have a small, low-key event in a rustic, outdoors setting.
 There are no exclusive access sites at this park.
 Receptions and/or catered events are not permitted at this park.
 Seating is not available.

 “Elopement” Special Event Permits may be issued for elopement weddings of ten (10) people or less that take place at hike-in locations.
 You may apply for an “elopement” permit up to six (6) months in advance.